retrofit-lab/ashrae-1836-rp-text-mining/README.md

 -	`eem_name`: The name of the measure as written in the original source document.

 ## Analysis
-There are two analysis files associated with this project.

-### Introduction
-The R script `text-mining.R` replicates the analysis from the paper "What we talk about when we talk about EEMs: Using text mining and topic modeling to understand building energy efficiency measures (1836-RP)."
+The R script `text-mining.R` replicates the analysis from the paper.

 ### Setup
 It is recommended that you update to the latest versions of both R and RStudio (if using RStudio) prior to running this script.